EricZinda/docsproto/devhowto/devhowtoPyhonBasics.md

     # This is how predications will access the current value
     # of MRS variables like "x1" and "e1"
     def GetVariable(self, variable_name):
-        # "get()" is one way to access a value in the dictionary.
+        # "get()" is one way to access a value in a dictionary.
         # The second argument, "None", is what to return if the
         # key doesn't exist.
 "None" is a built in value in Python
         # like "null"